jdhitsolutions/PSScriptTools/docs/Format-String.md

 ```

 ### -Randomize

-re-arrange the text in a random order.
+Re-arrange the text in a random order.

 ```yaml
 Type: SwitchParameter